lorengreenfield/halfcab/README.md

 Halfcab is a universal JavaScript framework that assembles some elegant and easy to use libraries made by some very clever people, then adds some glue, sets some defaults, and hides a bit of the implementation so you don't have to worry about it.

 ## What you get
-- Syntax is the "web framework" - JavaScript, CSS, HTML
+- Syntax is the "web platform" - JavaScript, CSS, HTML
 - Component based with es2015 template literals
 - Components contain JS, HTML and CSS altogether in one file
 - Both browser and server side component rendering